Jack B. Weinstein: Cases

 In March 2005, Weinstein dismissed a lawsuit filed by the Vietnamese victims of Agent Orange against producers of chemicals defoliants/herbicides on the grounds that use of the herbicide in warfare had been legal under the international law of the time.

 According to a May 2010 New York Times article, Weinstein entered the national debate regarding child pornography laws by issuing a "series of rulings that directly attack the mandatory five-year prison sentence faced by defendants charged with receiving child pornography."

 Between 2006 and 2007, Weinstein presided over a case involving the dissemination of Eli Lilly internal documents relating to the drug Zyprexa.
 Zyprexa was the subject of litigation in which the plaintiffs alleged that Eli Lilly had downplayed certain side effects associated with Zyprexa.
 An anonymous "citizen-journalist" initially released the internal documents on the public Internet before Weinstein issued an order blocking publication of material that would "facilitate dissemination" of the documents.

 In August 2017, Weinstein amended his rule sheet to encourage junior female lawyers to take a speaking role in his courtroom.
 In October 2017, Weinstein threatened to hold a dedicated hearing on police perjury after allowing allegations to go to trial that police officers had falsely arrested a cashier simply to claim overtime.

 In December 2017, Weinstein sentenced three gang members to up to eight years in prison for robbing at gunpoint a family and their five young children inside their home.
 In his statement of reasons for the sentence, however, Weinstein criticized mandatory sentencing for unjustly punishing the perpetrators as "society's unredeemables".
 On June 11, 2018, Weinstein explicitly criticized recent Supreme Court precedent when he refused to grant qualified immunity to police officers who had allegedly beaten a resident when he tried to stop them from entering his home without a warrant.

 Death

-Weinstein died on June 15, 2021 in Great Neck, New York (where he resided for most of his adult life) at the age of 99.
+Weinstein died on June 15, 2021, in Great Neck, New York (where he resided for most of his adult life) at the age of 99.
+He was the last living federal judge appointed by Lyndon B. Johnson.

 Publications

 Weinstein's publications include leading treatises on evidence and New York practice.
-He has also written a number of law review articles (not included below) and several books.
+He wrote a number of law review articles (not included below) and several books.